andy-phillips/maya-cmake/README.md

 Whilst the Maya SDK includes a CMake module, it does not provide imported targets (also known as package components), but instead only sets a few variables such as the library and include directories.

-Imported targets are a more concise way to link libraries, handle includes, and target properties.
+Imported targets are a more concise way to link libraries, handle includes, and set target properties.

 ## Installation